-The face detection work to detect faces in an image.
-Here we work on OpenCV for Face Detection.
-Although there are other methods also like: Neural Networks, MATLAB etc. Now lets see how the face detection operates:
+Face detection works to detect faces in an image.
+Here we are using OpenCV for Face Detection.
+Although there are other methods such as: Neural Networks, MATLAB etc.

-- The image processing is done, in which the conversion of RGB to Grayscale, resizing, blurring, sharpening etc. of the images done if needed.
+- The image processing is done, where in the conversion of RGB to Grayscale takes place in addition to resizing, blurring and sharpening of images (if needed).

-- In the next step we have used Haar-Like features algorithm.
+- Finally we use Haar-Like features algorithm.
 This algorithm is used for finding the location of the human faces in a frame or image.
-All human faces have some universal properties like the eyes region is darker than its neighbor pixels or nose region is brighter than eye region.
+All human faces have some universal properties, for example, the eye region is darker than its neighbor pixels or the nose region is brighter than the eye region.

-The haar-like algorithm is also used for feature extraction for face in an image, with the help of filters i.e. edge detection, centre detection, line detection for detecting eyes, nose, mouth, etc. in the picture.
-It is used to select the essential features in an image and extract these features for face detection.
-For instance, suppose we wish to identify whose face is present in a given image, there are multiple things we can look at as a pattern:
+The haar-like algorithm is also used for feature extraction of a face in an image, with the help of filters i.e. edge detection, center detection and line detection for detecting eyes, nose, mouth, etc. in the image.
+For instance, suppose we wish to identify whose face is present in a given image, there are multiple things we can look at: